go-gorm/gorm.io/pages/docs/preload.md

 ## <span id="embedded_preloading">Embedded Preloading</span>

-Embedded preloading is used for [Embedded Struct](models.html#embedded_struct), especially the same struct.
-The syntax for Embedded preloading is similar to Nested Preloading, they are divided by dot.
+Embedded Preloading is used for [Embedded Struct](models.html#embedded_struct), especially the same struct.
+The syntax for Embedded Preloading is similar to Nested Preloading, they are divided by dot.

 For example: